P-torsion monodromy representations of elliptic curves over geometric function fields: Introduction

-The bounds we obtain on the multiplicities of $C$ along a subvariety are better for large radius neighborhoods, but in order to bound the multiplicity along many such subvarieties simultaneously it is necessary to understand how these neighborhoods overlap.
+The bounds we obtain on the multiplicities of $C$ along geodesic subvarieties are better for large radius neighborhoods, but in order to bound the multiplicity along many such subvarieties simultaneously it is necessary to understand how these neighborhoods overlap.
 We prove that special subvarieties tend to grow farther apart as $p$ gets large, and that these subvarieties only ``clump" together near higher-dimensional special subvarieties.
-The proofs of these repulsion results are arithmetic in nature and fundamentally use that fact that the monodromy group of $X(p)$ over $X(1)$ is an algebraic group.
+The proofs of these repulsion results are arithmetic in nature and fundamentally use the fact that the monodromy group of $X(p)$ over $X(1)$ is an algebraic group.

-We expect the methods here can be easily adapted to prove an analogue of Theorem \ref{main} for abelian surfaces with quaternionic multiplication by replacing the modular curve with a compact Shimura curve following our preprint \cite{BT}\footnote{In \cite{BT} the authors only prove the weaker result that the map from isogeny classes to $p$-torsion representations is 2 to 1.
-This can be rectified by using Proposition \ref{htad} as in Proposition \ref{ramificationminus}.}, but we do not pursue this here. \mysect{Outline of the paper} In Section 2 we recall background on modular curves, including the modular interpretation of the compactifications $X(p)$, and introduce the basic structures on $Z(p)$.
-Our techniques require a uniformized metric on $(X(p)\times X(p))^n$, and in Section 3 we study the uniformized metric on $X(p)$ in terms of the classical metric on $Y(p)$.
-Section 4 establishes the repulsion of special subvarieites of the product $(X(p)\times X(p))^n$, and in Section 5 we provide some machinery in the style of Hwang and To estimating the volume of curves in small neighborhoods of these subvarieties.
-Section 6 combines these results to provide estimates of the multiplicities of curves along special subvarieties, and in Section 7 we use this to estimate ramification and prove Theorem \ref{main}.
+The proof of Theorem \ref{geometric} ultimately only uses the fact that elliptic curves are parametrized by a Shimura variety of dimension 1, and therefore we expect the same methods to prove an analogue of Theorem \ref{main} for abelian varieties parametrized by any Shimura curve---in fact the proof simplifies substantially due to the lack of cusps.
+The case of abelian surfaces with quaternionic multiplication was treated in \cite{BT}\footnote{In \cite{BT} the authors only prove the weaker result that the map from isogeny classes to $p$-torsion representations is 2 to 1.
+This can be rectified by using the stronger repulsion statement found in Proposition \ref{repulsion}.} by the authors. \mysect{Outline of the paper} In Section \ref{modularsect} we recall background on the modular curves $Y(p)$, including the modular interpretation of the compactifications $X(p)$, and introduce the basic structures on $Z(p)$.
+Our techniques require a uniformized metric on $(X(p)\times X(p))^n$, and in Section \ref{hyper} we study the uniformized metric on $X(p)$ in terms of the classical metric on $Y(p)$.
+Section \ref{repulsionsect} establishes the repulsion of special subvarieties of the product $(X(p)\times X(p))^n$, and in Section \ref{volest} we provide some machinery in the style of Hwang and To estimating the volume of curves in small neighborhoods of these subvarieties.
+Section \ref{mult} combines these results to provide estimates of the multiplicities of curves along special subvarieties, and in Section \ref{mainsect} we use this to estimate ramification and prove Theorem \ref{geometric}.